 That said, we don't want to leave you with the idea that marketing research is infallible.
 As we indicated at the beginning of the chapter, the process isn't foolproof.
 In fact, marketing research studies have rejected a lot of good ideas.
 The idea for telephone answering machines was initially rejected following marketing research.
 So was the hit sitcom Seinfeld, a show that in 2002 TV Guide named the number-one television program of all time.
+Even the best companies, like Coca-Cola, have made mistakes in marketing research that have led to huge flops.
 In the next section of this chapter, we'll discuss the steps related to conducting marketing research.
 As you will learn, many things can go wrong along the way that can affect the results of research and the conclusions drawn from it.